wgyzhnjq/fast_io/readme.md

 fast_io is a new C++20 library for extremely fast input/output and aims to replace iostream and cstdio.
 It is header-only (module only in the future) for easy inclusion in your project.
 It requires a capable C++20 compiler supporting concepts.

+## What does "fast" means in fast_io?

+It does not necessary mean it will be faster than everything else.
+(Or it would be named as fastest_io.
+Of course those fmt trolls would claim that.)
+It means it is significantly faster than stdio.h and iostream for all cases. fast means faster than stdio.h and iostream.

 ## Hello World

 ```cpp